Key findings at a glance

 |---|---|---|

-We build every roof to earn the maximum roof-related credit on the state's OIR-B1-1802 form and hand your inspector photo-documented proof.
+We build every roof to earn the maximum roof-related credit on the state's OIR-B1-1802 wind-mitigation form — revised (Rev. 04/26) effective April 1, 2026 to require more photo documentation — and hand your inspector the photo-documented proof it now calls for.
 Read the full breakdown in wind-mitigation insurance savings and does insurance cover roof replacement in Florida.

 How we calculated this report (methodology)